fbpx

 The first thing you’ll need to do is head to the Polygon Tool (U).
 You can find this tool within the shape tool along the toolbar.
 Right-click or click and hold the icon and select the Polygon Tool.

-Step 2: Set The Star Ratio & Number Of Points In The Options Bar
+Step 2: Set The Star Ratio In The Settings Panel

 The ratio setting will change the width of the points in the star.
-A smaller ratio, like 75%, will give you a chunkier star, while a larger ratio, such as 25%, will give you a star with very thin rays.
-For example, let’s set the ratio to 25%.
+A higher ratio, like 75%, will give you a chunkier star, while a lower ratio, such as 25%, will give you a star with very thin rays.

 You can also edit the number of points your star will have.
-The Polygon Tool points will automatically be set to 5 by default or to the number that was used previously with the tool.
-You can change the number of points by entering the number of points you’d like in the box next to the settings icon.
+You can change the number of points by entering the number you’d like in the box next to the settings icon.
+For this example, I will create a 5-point star.

-Now you can drag your cursor on the document to create a star with five sides.
-Using a ratio of 25%, the star will have thin rays.
-And if you want to make a perfectly symmetrical star, so your star isn’t too wide or too tall, you can hold the Shift key while dragging your cursor.
+Now, you can drag your cursor on the document to create a star with five sides.
+If you want to make a perfectly symmetrical star so your star isn’t too wide or too tall, you can hold the Shift key while dragging your cursor.

-Step 5: Give Your Star Some Color (Optional)
+Step 5: Change The Color Of Your Star

 Here, you can select which type of fill you’d like your star to have — the first icon from the left is No Fill and will leave your star transparent against the layer behind it; the next shows Solid Colors to fill your star; the next lets you create a Gradient to fill your star; the last lets you use a Pattern.

-Choose the way you’d like to fill your star, and your selected star will change as you work.
+Set your desired Fill and Stroke colors, and your selected star will change as you work.

 How To Save Your Star As A Custom Shape

-When you’d like to access the shape in the future, you can head to the Shape Tool and hold the cursor to select the Custom Shape Tool.
+When you’d like to access the shape in the future, you can head to the Shape Tool and hold the cursor to select the Custom Shape Tool (U).

-Here you’ll see some shapes that come with Photoshop, like Flowers, and below those are your custom shapes.
+In the Options Bar, find the Custom Shape icon and click the drop-down arrow to open the panel.
+Here, you’ll see some shapes that come with Photoshop, and below those are your custom shapes.
 Find your star shape and click to add it to your document.

 You can create and save as many different kinds of stars to use again in various projects, and you can always access your custom shapes in this panel.
 Creating and saving shapes for later use is a great way to optimize your workflow.
 To learn more about creating and editing shapes, check out my ultimate guide to the Shape Tools in Photoshop.